-Please feel free to browse through this library about books and authors on the British Empire.
+Please feel free to browse through this library about books and authors and any writings connected to the British Empire.
 The library is split into distinct sections:

 First of all is the review section.
 These are reviews about books on British, Imperial and Colonial themes arranged by title and also by author.
 I am always seeking to add more reviews, so please feel free to suggest or send books for review.
 Just email me your recommendation.

-There is then a section on the historiography of the British Empire.
+There is then a section on the historiography of The British Empire.
 Over time, I hope to add historiographies on a whole series of smaller topics within the colonial experience and timeframe.
-Again, if you would like to suggest historians or authors to add to this list then just email me and make your suggestion.
+Again, if you would like to suggest historians or authors to add to any of these historiographies then just email me and make your suggestion.

 There is a small section on audio products with an imperial theme - I don't have so many of these - so please email me if you can think of some others.

 And finally, there is a selection of out of print and out of copyright books with an imperial theme.
-These are all available as pdf downloads - so that you can read in your own time.
-If you know of any others that you would like to see added then please email me your suggestions or better yet, the pdf files of the books to upload.
+These are all available as pdf downloads for you to read at your own leisure.
+If you know of any others that you would like to see added then please email me your suggestions or better yet, the pdf files of the books to add.

 Ian Anderson The writer of the Scarlet Riders series with the Mounties in Canada.